locdo-freelancer/hackathon-vpb-onebillion/backend/BACKEND_ARCHITECTURE.md

 4. **NEW**: Incident entity with MITRE ATT&CK framework support
 5. **NEW**: ThreatIndicator entity with multi-type indicator support
 6. **NEW**: Enhanced SiteVulnerability with last_scanned and context fields
+7. **NEW**: Enhanced RemediationAction entity with progress tracking and multi-source relationships
+8. **NEW**: Enhanced SecurityMetric entity with threshold-based alerting and trend analysis
+9. **NEW**: Enhanced Notification entity with multi-source support and priority routing

 ### Backwards Compatibility